Wolfgres/AsturDB/README.md

 # AsturDB
 ## The stress tool to PostgreSQL

-AsturDB by Wolfgres Postgres Enterprise is a benchmark tool to stress databases in PostgreSQL.
+AsturDB by Wolfgres Postgres Enterprise is a benchmark tool to stress databases in PostgreSQL to test.

 - You can stress with warehouse
 - You can stress to size objective